cloudevents/spec/json-format.md

 This section defines how a batch of CloudEvents is mapped to JSON.

-The outermost JSON element is a [JSON Array][JSON-array], which contains CloudEvents rendered in accordance with the [JSON event format][JSON-format] specification.
+The outermost JSON element is a [JSON Array][JSON-array], which contains as elements CloudEvents rendered in accordance with the [JSON event format][JSON-format] specification.

 ### 4.2.
 Envelope